 Significance: Believers usually only have fellowship with those in their own church or group.
 They become “homogeneous” but this segregation, though it may be comfortable, is divisive.
-Intentional and proactive actions are needed to go visit and fellowship with believers who are not in their group of choice.
+Intentional, proactive, and continuous actions are needed to go visit and fellowship with believers who are not in their group of choice.
 Unlike ecumenism, which is unifying organizations or denominations, greeting is organic from person to person outside of any group affiliation.
 These encounters will stimulate our common fellowship we have in Jesus Christ giving expression to the oneness of the Body of Christ.
 This is the work of “the God peace” who empowers us, through this living fellowship, to crush Satan under our feet (Rom.
 16:20).

 3. A systematic development of Romans 9-16 as the gospel of peace to bring believers found in divided groups to come together into one ekklesia.
 Romans 1-8 presents the common salvation for individual believers no matter which distinct group in which they may have identified themselves—from man’s sinful condition to glorification.
 However, Romans 9-16 is needed to bring believers from divided groups (e.g., Jew and Gentile) to come together in order to give God the glory and simultaneously crushing the head of Satan, the Serpent (Gen. 3:15).

 Significance: Though the gospel of the grace of God provides individual salvation has spread throughout the earth, it has also created more and more churches and divisions between Christians.
 The gospel of peace is now needed to be preached to all believers for repentance from considering ourselves more superior to others — “more highly than we ought to think” (Rom.
 12:3-5).
 The gospel of peace is the second half of the gospel of Romans which when combined together is the gospel of the kingdom (Rom.
 14:17) ushering in the completion of the blessings of the gospel of Jesus Christ (Rom.
 15:29).
-It is time to preach a “full gospel”—the Gospel of the Grace of God bringing salvation through the blood of His cross AND the Gospel of Peace—making of the two, One New Man, so making Peace—the very “Truth of the Gospel” (Acts 20:24; Eph.
+It is time to preach a “completion gospel”—the Gospel of the Grace of God bringing salvation through the blood of His cross AND the Gospel of Peace—making of the two, One New Man, so making Peace—the very “Truth of the Gospel” (Acts 20:24; Eph.
 2:14-15; Gal.
 2:5, 14)—together this “completion gospel” constitutes the gospel of the Kingdom of God (Rom.
 14:17; Acts 28:31).

 4. Romans Chapters 9 through 11 have been used to cause some of the greatest theological debates and divisions among Christians.
 Chapters 9 are prominently used for the doctrines of predestination and sovereignty juxtaposed to free-will (“Jacob have I loved but Esau have I hated”).
 Chapter 11 has tragically galvanized Replacement theologies against Dispensational theologies—contending that the “church replaces Israel” or giving the Jewish people a distinctly separate prophetical destiny apart from the “Church.”
 Contrariwise, these chapters were actually Paul’s way of demonstrating that any group of believers in Christ or followers of the One True God who consider themselves more superior to any other group of believers is in disobedience needing God’s mercy—for “God has committed them all to disobedience, that He might have mercy on all” (Rom.
 11:32).

 Significance: Rather than causing divisions among the People of God these chapters are revealing to us that no matter which doctrinal position a group of believers takes which separates them from other believers, they are in disobedience.
-Each group who consider themselves to be superior to another group of believers, using supporting Scriptures to buttress their contentions, must repent of such factious behavior and divisive doctrine whereby God shows mercy upon that believer making them ready to enter into the reality of the oneness of Body life as described in chapter 12—“present your bodies a living sacrifice” for His One Body—“…to everyone who is among you, not to think of himself more highly than he ought to think, but to think soberly, as God has dealt to each one a measure of faith.”
+Each group who consider themselves to be superior to another group of believers, using supporting Scriptures to buttress their contentions, must repent of such factious behavior; whereby, God shows mercy upon that believer making them ready to enter into the reality of the oneness of Body life as described in chapter 12—“present your bodies a living sacrifice” for His One Body—“…to everyone who is among you, not to think of himself more highly than he ought to think, but to think soberly, as God has dealt to each one a measure of faith.”
 (Rom.
 12:3).

 5. Three gifts were given in John 17 in order for God’s people to be perfected into one.
 These gifts are clearly delineated in Jesus’ High Priestly prayer: eternal life (vss.
 2-3)—being kept in the Father’s name, God’s Word (truth—vss.
 8, 14-17—Christ is the Word and Truth), and God’s glory (vss.
 22-24—the expression/supply of the Spirit) are essential to enrich God’s people and build them up into one, as one as the Father and the Son are one.
 This oneness of fellowship shared within the Triune God is what we, His disciples, have been called into—this will cause the world to believe.